-Choosing between the sturgeon types available isn’t just about price; it’s about personality.
-Think of it like choosing between a rare vintage wine and a refined champagne—both exquisite, both celebratory, but oh-so-different in character.
+Think of it like choosing between a rare vintage wine and a refined champagne — both exquisite, both celebratory, but oh-so-different in character.

-At Haute Caviar Company, we believe understanding caviar shouldn’t feel intimidating.
-Let’s explore what makes Beluga and Osetra the world’s most coveted delicacies—and which one might just suit your palate and occasion.
+At Haute Caviar Company, we believe understanding caviar shouldn't feel intimidating.
+Let's explore what makes Beluga and Osetra the world's most coveted delicacies — and what other types might suit your palate and occasion.

 What is Beluga caviar?